What is a Bar Graph?

 Financial Analysis: Bar graphs serve as effective tools for comparing income and expenses, budget analysis, and representing financial performance.

-Human Resources Management: Bar graphs are employed to visualize human resources data, including staff numbers, training budgets, and performance evaluations.
+Human Resources Management: Bar graphs are employed to visualize human resources data, including staff numbers, training budgets, payroll costs and performance evaluations.

 Education and Academic Analysis: Bar graphs are used to represent educational and academic data, such as exam results, student performance, and education budgets.